bassim-matar/datannur/README.md

 **Simple** and **flexible**, quickly integrates into all types of environments

 - **Easy** :
-  No installation or configuration required, free of cost or technical prerequisites
+  No installation or configuration required. datanur is the easiest catalog to implement and maintain

 - **Portable** :
-  Operates anywhere (local, cloud, shared disk), simply a folder that can be copied, moved, sent, and opened with any web browser
+  Works anywhere (local, cloud, shared drive), one folder that can be copied, moved, sent and opened with any browser

 - **Complete** :
-  Versatile, thorough, and structured around 6 concepts with significant detail: Institution, Folder, Keyword, Dataset, Variable, and Modality
+  Flexible, complete and structured around 7 concepts with a high level of detail: Institution, Folder, Keyword, Doc, Dataset, Variable, and Modality

-- **Independent** :
-  The catalog is just an interface for viewing metadata; the creation and update process is independent and under your control

 - **Secure** :
-  Thanks to the strict separation between systems, the application is isolated within the browser, cannot alter the machine, and therefore poses no risk
+  Because it is a simple HTML interface isolated in the browser, the application cannot modify anything on the machine and thus poses no risk

 ## Tech stack